Researchers at Münster University develop an easy-to-produce interface between quantum emitters and nanophotonic networks.

 “Our collaboration – between theoretical and experimental physicists – is an ideal one for physics research,” says Doris Reiter.
 “This type of collaboration isn’t always easy, as our respective methods of working are often very different indeed – which is why we are all the more delighted that it turned out so well in the case of our two junior research groups.”
 “What’s special about our work,” adds Carsten Schuck, “is that our designs don’t require any additional processing steps, because they are compatible with established thin-film technology for integrated photonic circuits.”
 This cannot be taken for granted in the development of complex quantum technologies, because although researchers often succeed in producing an important, high-quality component as a one-off, they are not able to produce multiple copies of the same component again.

 The next steps for the researchers involve trying to position the quantum emitters, embedded in the nanodiamonds, at certain spots on the photonic crystals – with the aim of putting the results of the study into practice.
-To this end, the team headed by Carsten Schuck is already developing a special nanofabrication technique which is able, for example, to place a diamond just 100-nanometres in size with an accuracy of less than 50 nanometres.
+To this end, the team headed by Carsten Schuck is already developing a special nanofabrication technique which is able, for example, to place a diamond just 100-nanometers in size with an accuracy of less than 50 nanometers.
 The team of theoretical physicists led by Doris Reiter wants to extend the studies to other materials systems and more complex geometries of photonic crystals and, for example, use elliptical holes instead of round ones.

 The study received funding from the Ministry of Culture and Science of the State of North Rhine-Westphalia.